Pamir Mountains: In other languages

-"Pamir"
+Geological term

-According to Middleton and Thomas, "pamir" is a geological term.
+According to Middleton and Thomas, "pamir" is also a geological term.
 A pamir is a flat plateau or U-shaped valley surrounded by mountains.
 It forms when a glacier or ice field melts leaving a rocky plain.
 A pamir lasts until erosion forms soil and cuts down normal valleys.
 This type of terrain is found in the east and north of the Wakhan, and the east and south of Gorno-Badakhshan, as opposed to the valleys and gorges of the west.
 Pamirs are used for summer pasture.

 The Great Pamir is around Lake Zorkul.
 The Little Pamir is east of this in the far east of Wakhan.
 The Taghdumbash Pamir is between Tashkurgan and the Wakhan west of the Karakoram Highway.
 The Alichur Pamir is around Yashil Kul on the Gunt River.
 The Sarez Pamir is around the town of Murghab, Tajikistan.
 The Khargush Pamir is south of Lake Karakul.
 There are several others.

 The Pamir River is in the south-west of the Pamirs.